Hobafizo/Hobafizo/README.md

 # Muhab Fawzy | Software Engineer

 👋 Hi, I’m Muhab Fawzy!
-An ordinary college student, who loves anime and games.
+An ordinary college student, who loves games and programming.

 🎄 *Been fascinated by programming since primary school in some strange gaming field, started to work on general projects since preparatory.*